Tobacco Treatment Guide: For Patients and Their Families

 Know your triggers

 Knowing what makes you want to smoke is an important part of quitting.
-If you’re like most people, you have triggers and habits that set you off or “tell” you to smoke.
+Most people have triggers and habits that set them off or “tell” them to smoke.
 What are your triggers?
-Check them off below and add your own to the list.
+Check them off below.

 • Drinking alcohol